-NEW: Check out our TCP Optimization Guide: Nagle Delays and Beyond
+Check out the TCP Optimization Guide: Nagle Delays and Beyond for all our most valuable tips and tricks!

 Silly Window Syndrome (SWS) is a problem that can arise in poor implementations of the transmission control protocol (TCP) when the receiver is only able to accept a few bytes at a time or when the sender transmits data in small segments repeatedly.
 The resulting number of small packets, or tinygrams, on the network can lead to a significant reduction in network performance and can indicate an overloaded server or a sending application that is limiting throughput.